Zeni Geva

 Stigma

-Regardless, add some electronic and harsh noise elements, supplement a bass for a low-end guitar, and add guttural shouting to the mix, and this is what you get: a scathing, primal reduction of extreme music into some of its purest expressions.
-It kinda reminds me of early Swans, but a bit more primally agitated and a bit less erotic and self-loathing.
+Regardless, add some electronic and harsh noise elements, supplement a bass for a low-end guitar (Kishino), and add guttural shouting to the mix, and this is what you get: a scathing, primal reduction of extreme music into some of its purest expressions.
+It kinda reminds me of early Swans, but a bit more agitated and less erotic, less self-loathing.

 Their albums Desire For Agony, Freedom Bondage, and Maximum Money Monster are the ones I'd recommend the most (in no particular order).
 Having listened to all of their records available on streaming, I can't say there's any I dislike, even if there are some lulls here and there.
 If any of this sounds interesting, or if you liked any of the music posted on this page, I'd encourage you to check them out.